lidofinance/lido-improvement-proposals/LIPS/lip-37.md

     /// @param delegate Address of the incoming delegate. function nominateDelegate(address delegate) external;

+    /// @notice Immediately cancel the pending (not-yet-effective) nomination,
+    ///         keeping the current effective delegate untouched.
+    ///         Only callable by owner.
+    ///         Emits NominationRevoked.
+    ///         Reverts if there is no pending delegate (NoPendingDelegate).
+    ///         Reverts if the contract is terminated. function revokeNomination() external;

     /// @notice Immediately remove the current and pending delegate.
     ///         Only callable by owner.
+    ///         Emits NominationRevoked if a not-yet-effective nomination is
+    ///         dropped, in addition to DelegateRevoked.
     ///         Reverts if the contract is terminated. function revokeDelegate() external;